2024 Free Agency

 “I owe it to the fans, to ownership, to everybody to get this team in a place where we’re competing for championships,” Morey said in May.
 “We’re very well situated to use all the tools – trade, free agency, draft – to upgrade the team, and we’re going to put every single effort into that.”

-Morey demonstrated as much with the acquisition of George, 34, to play alongside 2022-23 MVP Joel Embiid, and rising star Tyrese Maxey, who reportedly agreed Monday to a five-year extension.
+Morey demonstrated as much with the acquisition of George, 34, to play alongside 2022-23 MVP Joel Embiid, and rising star Tyrese Maxey, who agreed to a five-year extension.
 Maxey is fresh off a breakout campaign averaging career highs in scoring (25.9 points per game), assists (6.2) and rebounds (3.7) while winning Most Improved Player and earning his first All-Star nod.

 George averaged 22.6 points last season with the Clippers.
 Toss in the scoring averages of Embiid (34.7) and Maxey, and the Sixers can count on somewhere around 83.2 points per game from a star trio leading a team that ranked 15th in points per game last season (114.6).